cephard/NovaMed-Solutions/README.md

 - **Sales Fact Table`** -
 - **Customer Dim** -
 - `Drug Lookup Dim** -
 - **Calendar Dim**, -

----

 ## Entity Relationship Diagram

 ![Entity Relationship Diagram](https://github.com/cephard/NovaMed-Solutions/blob/main/Entity%20Reletion%20Diagram.png)
- Initial steps wqe conducted before commencing the analysis, this included gathering datasets from differrent online locations and transorming the data from `csv` formart into `powerqury for transformation`.

 ---

 ## Data Cleaning & Transformation

+Before commencing the analysis, the following initial steps were conducted:
+- 📥 **Gathering datasets** from different online locations.
+- 🔄 **Transforming the data** from `CSV` format into `Power Query` for further transformation.

-The data preparation process included the following key steps:
+The data cleaning and transformation process included:
 - 🗑️ **Removing duplicate IDs** and replacing errors with placeholder values or removing them to avoid outliers.
-- 🔄 **Converting column types** into the correct data type, such as changing the `MM-DD-YYYY` format that caused errors into short date conversion by using `Locale`.
+- 🔧 **Converting column types** into the correct data type, such as changing the `MM-DD-YYYY` format that caused errors into short date conversion by using `Locale`.
 - 👥 **Grouping customer ages** from raw numeric values into age segments such as `Senior`, `Gen X`, `Millennials`, and `Gen Z`.
 - 🔗 **Creating relationships** by establishing 1-to-many links between the dimension tables and the fact table.
 - 📅 **Improving time intelligence** by using both month name and month number to ensure correct month categorisation on the X-axis for line charts.

+---

 # Executive Summary